gokulnair2001/Voicebes/README.md

 # Steps to run 📲

-* Clone or download the app from this repository. 👩‍💻
+* Clone or download the App from this repository. 👩‍💻
 * Open project file in terminal. 💻
 * Change the bundle Identifier. ⚙️
 * Press Ctrl + R to run the app. 📲